Deep River of Song

 You see, songs, singing, making music in community… These things nourish the soul.
 But it is more than this.
 Making music together connects us to the human continuum.
 The songs are our inheritance.
 When we sing them, we let in a great, life giving power— the universal power of music.
 My class offerings are designed to help you connect to this power– to draw out your own inner musician, so that you can experience the joy of music making in community.

 This work is my calling, and I’ve dedicated my life to developing the expertise to do it.
-I draw on thirty-nine years of experience as a singer, twenty one years as a songwriter, nine years as a Waldorf-trained educator, and twelve years as a student of the world’s spiritual traditions.
+I draw on forty-three years of experience as a singer, twenty plus years as a songwriter, nine years as a Waldorf-trained educator, and twelve years as a student of the world’s spiritual traditions.

-My intergenerational women’s singing circle meets weekly to explore singing as spiritual practice, and to mark life’s moments together.
-It’s a fabulous group of women.
+My intergenerational women’s singing circle meets weekly to explore singing as a wellbeing practice.
+We make beautiful music, we get to know each other deeply, and we have a whole lot of fun!
+No prior singing experience required.
 If this interests you, check out Mothersong Chorus.

-For those interested in going deeper, I work one on one with people of all ages to help you tap into the universal power of music.
+For those who want to deeper, I work one on one with people of all ages to help you tap into the universal power of music.
 Whatever your interest in music making, sessions with me offer a safe, nurturing space to explore.